Berghuis v. Thompkins: Majority opinion

 The Court reasoned as follows on Thompkins' various arguments:

-There was no good reason why the standard for invoking the Miranda right to remain silent and the Miranda right to counsel should differ.
-"Both protect... against compulsory self-incrimination... by requiring an interrogation to cease when either right is invoked".
-Making either of these statements would have ended the questions but the accused made neither of them.
+There was no good reason why the standard for invoking the Miranda right to remain silent and the Miranda right to counsel should differ because both require the interrogation to end when the right is explicitly invoked.
+Making either of these statements would have ended the questions but Thompkins made neither of them.

-The court further considered whether invocation of Miranda rights could be implied from the behavior or ambiguous words of the accused.
-It concluded (in line with previous cases such as Davis v.
-United States) that there was good reason why invoking these rights should require an unambiguous act of the accused, including certainty for police, prosecutors, and accused, and social benefit in law enforcement.
+The Court further concluded (in line with previous cases such as Davis v.
+United States) that there was good reason why invoking Miranda rights should require an unambiguous act of the accused and that courts should not look for implied invocations in the words of actions of the accused.
+These reasons included certainty for the police, the prosecutors, and the accused.
+The Court also cited social benefits from law enforcement.

-The court then considered whether the accused had taken action that waived those rights.
+The Court then considered whether the accused had taken action that waived those rights.
 Waiver must be a free choice with full awareness (Moran v.
 Burbine).
 Miranda v.
 Arizona (the Miranda ruling) states that "[A] heavy burden rests on the government to demonstrate that the defendant knowingly and intelligently waived his privilege against self-incrimination and his right to retained or appointed counsel."
 It was noted that the accused had read and expressed understanding of the rights, and had them read aloud, he had not pleaded lack of understanding, was given time, and therefore knew his rights.
 Specifically, having read the 5th warning ("you have the right to decide at any time before or during questioning to use your right to remain silent and your right to talk with a lawyer while you are being questioned") he was aware this right was enduring and could be applied at any time in the questioning if he chose, and the police would have to honor the invocation if he did so.
-The court observed that "[p]olice are not required to rewarn suspects from time to time".
+The Court observed that "[p]olice are not required to rewarn suspects from time to time".
 That a question is linked to religious beliefs does not cause the reply to be "involuntary".
 The accused, understanding his rights and that they were capable of invocation at any point, had not chosen to invoke them.